Building a future at Nuthatch House

 For any woman considering a career in construction, I’d say go for it: just go for it!
 If you’ve got the skillset, you can do it and you’ll be another part of the team, not different in any way.

 I’m not looking to live in a narrowboat anymore, with my son with me now, but I’m looking forward to building a career, financial stability – and to be happy in my future.

-The first residents of Nuthatch House are expected to move in during the summer.
 If you could benefit from support into training or work, visit our Job Club, every Tuesday from 10am-1pm.